jonbirge/handsome-dark-syntax/README.md

 From the command line:

-`apm install handsome-light-syntax`
+`apm install handsome-dark-syntax`

-If the command line isn't your thing:
+Directly in Atom:

 - Go to **Settings > Install**
 - Search for `handsome-light-syntax` and click **Install**